 Pranayama is moving energy.
 It cultivates the sixth sense.
 Feel it exists!

 Keep improving; the glands, pituitary and pineal improve,

 Keep improving so that you are operating at Full Force.”

 I move on to the assigned Om mantra.
 Mantra is new to me.
 I begin, “aaa-uuu-mmm,” deep inhale, and again, “aaa-uuu-mmm.”
 I feel my vocal chords deep in my core waking up, as if for the first time.
-Over time, they starting to firm and strengthen.
+Over time, they are firming and strengthening, deepening my voice.
 Later in the day I will play the harmonium and sing mantra, inspired by the Dharma culture, and the vocals come up from my core.
 It is a new experience.
 I love it!
 It feels invigorating and activating.
 Dharma’s words come again, “Sing.
 This purifies the mind.”

 In meditation, I tune into Dharma’s guidance, “Tune your mind to a higher mind

 (I was always trying to copy Yogi Gupta’s spirit of meditation).”